Amitdhal007/Amitdhal007/README.md

 - 🌱 I’m currently learning **NextJs**

-- 👨‍💻 All of my projects are available at [amit-website-coral.vercel.app](amit-website-coral.vercel.app)
+- 👨‍💻 All of my projects are available at [http://amit-website-coral.vercel.app](amit-website-coral.vercel.app)

 - 💬 Ask me about **React ,NodeJs ,MongoDB**